 How to filter PFAS out of water?

 In general, PFAS resist most conventional chemical treatment technologies employed by local water municipalities.
-The strongest proven technologies
+The strongest proven technologies to filter PFAS out of water include granular activated carbon absorption, ion exchange resins, and reverse osmosis.

 What does PFAS do to your body?